Neferneferure

 Neferneferure (nfr-nfr.w-rꜥ "beautiful are the beauties of Re") (14th century BCE) was an ancient Egyptian princess of the 18th Dynasty.
 She was the fifth of six known daughters of Pharaoh Akhenaten and his Great Royal Wife Nefertiti.

 Family

-Neferneferure was born in or before the 8th regnal year of her father Akhenaten in the city of Akhetaten.
+Neferneferure was born during the 8th or 9th regnal year of her father Akhenaten in the city of Akhetaten.
 She had four older sisters named Meritaten, Meketaten, Ankhesenpaaten and Neferneferuaten Tasherit, as well as a younger sister named Setepenre.